 - Level Access Shower

 - WiFi Available

 Palm tree cottage offers accessible accommodation just 15 minutes away from the regency city of Brighton and Hove.
 The cottage is designed to be wheelchair friendly and is only 50 metres from an accessible beach.
-Positioned on an easily accessible virtual Island surrounded by the river and the sea, with a new wheelchair friendly bridge to the main land The pretty town of Shoreham by Sea is within easy distance with plenty of accessible shops and tourist attractions.
+Positioned on a virtual Island which is surrounded by the river and the sea, with a new wheelchair friendly footbridge to the main land plus the road The pretty town of Shoreham by Sea is within easy distance with plenty of accessible shops and tourist attractions.
 Offering the visitor a wonderful mix of history, good food, cafe society and plenty of pubs.There is also a regular mainline train service to London every hour.